Learning Discriminative Representations and Decision Boundaries for Open Intent Detection: Related Works

 \subsection{Open Intent Detection}

-Intent detection is a prevalent task in NLU.
-For example, the joint slot filling and intent detection task~\cite{zhang-etal-2019-joint,e-etal-2019-novel,qin-etal-2019-stack} has been studied widely and achieved remarkable performance on typical benchmark datasets~\cite{hemphill-etal-1990-atis,coucke2018snips}.
-Though more challenging intent benchmark datasets were proposed in recent years~\cite{Casanueva2020,larson-etal-2019-evaluation}, the powerful pre-trained language model still has excellent performance under the assumption of closed world classification~\cite{Casanueva2020}.
+Intent detection is a fundamental task in NLU.
+For example, the joint slot filling and intent detection task~\cite{zhang-etal-2019-joint,e-etal-2019-novel,qin-etal-2019-stack} has been extensively studied and achieved outstanding performance on standard benchmark datasets~\cite{hemphill-etal-1990-atis,coucke2018snips}.
+Although more challenging intent benchmark datasets have been proposed in recent years~\cite{larson-etal-2019-evaluation,Casanueva2020,zhang2022mintrec}, they perform intent detection under the assumption of closed world classification~\cite{Casanueva2020}.

-However, as user needs are diverse and unpredictable, it is almost impossible to know all intent categories in advance.
-Thus, some works are devoted to detecting the open (unknown) intent.
-Brychcin and Kr{\'a}l~\cite {Brychcin2017UnsupervisedDA} proposed an unsupervised method for intent modeling but failed to leverage the information of known intents.
-Xia et al.~\cite {xia-etal-2018-zero} performed intent detection under the zero-shot setting, which assumes the class number and side information of open intents are known.
-However, there is no prior knowledge of open intents in real-world scenarios.
-To solve these problems, we proposed the open intent detection task~\cite{lin-xu-2019-deep,lin2019post,Zhang_Xu_Lin_2021}.
+However, in real-world scenarios, user needs are diverse and unpredictable, and it is almost impossible to know all intent categories in advance.
+Therefore, several approaches have been proposed to detect the open (unknown) intent.
+For example, Brychcin and Kr{'a}l~\cite{Brychcin2017UnsupervisedDA} proposed an unsupervised method for intent modeling, but it failed to leverage the information of known intents.
+Zhang et al.~\cite{zhang-etal-2020-discriminative} explored intent detection in few-shot scenarios by learning relations between synthesized positive and negative samples.
+However, this method needs to augment a large amount of data pairs, which is impractical with more labeled data and leads to unacceptable training and inference time.
+Xia et al.~\cite{xia-etal-2018-zero} performed intent detection under the zero-shot setting, which assumes the class number and side information of open intents are known.
+However, there is usually no prior knowledge of open intents in real applications.
+To address these challenges, we proposed the open intent detection task~\cite{lin-xu-2019-deep,lin2019post,Zhang_Xu_Lin_2021}.
 In this task, only known intents are used for training and validation.
 The goal is to identify known intents and detect the one-class open intent during testing.